 SampledSP is probably the most comprehensive collection of Java libraries for decoding sampled audio on Windows and OS X.

 For many many years multimedia capabilities of Java have been modest at best.
-Without additional libraries it is not even possible to play an mp3 file or resample a regular wave file.
+Without additional libraries it has not even been possible to play an mp3 file or resample a regular wave file.
 SampledSP libraries fill the gaps.
 Mostly based on native audio libraries like CoreAudio, Media Foundation, FFmpeg and QuickTime, SampledSP libraries provide Java wrappers for the underlying engines and integrate seamlessly through the implementation of javax.sound.sampled.spi-interfaces.
 Hence the name SampledSP.

-SampledSP are extremely simple to use.
+SampledSP libraries are extremely simple to use.
 Just add a jar to the classpath and (in most cases) a native library to the